By Gary Hribar

 President, Osborn Engineering

-Our complicated industry is much like other industries and society in general, where decision-makers, influenced by trends and sound bites and motivated at times by politics, search impatiently for easy-to-describe solutions and quick returns.
+Our industry is much like today’s other societal and industry dynamics where decision makers are influenced by trends and sound bites, at times motivated by politics and impatience, and are looking for easy to describe solutions and quick returns for a very complicated business.

 Linking the business strategy to project delivery

-Most projects (45% to 90% depending on which historical report you believe) start or at least encounter a project budget that is less than what is required for the desired scope.
+Most projects (45-90% depending on which historical report you believe) start or at least encounter a project budget that is less than what is required for the desired scope.
 This by definition means that the project is on a weak foundation.
 Why anyone would think a design and construction delivery process is the solution for this issue, is beyond me.
+Have any of you been an investor or a developer and had your money at risk?
+The dynamic that the money creates is a real one and if not managed appropriately can put the project on a very weak foundation right at the onset.

-But without a full set of data to understand the true success, such as how the facility will hold up over the next 30 to 50 years, how would we know, at this point, if the models are successful?
-And as I stated earlier, the latest delivery model is only one small aspect that dictates the strength of the foundation for a project.
+Due to the amount of less than satisfactory outcomes, coupled with a sense of not that much advancement in the industry, owners are often searching for the latest delivery method as a solution ...
+Design Build, IPD, LEEN, etc. In the last 15 years there have been many new models that have been tried….at least in Ohio.
+Without having a full set of data to understand the true success…for example, how is the facility going to hold up over the next 30- 50 years, how would we know, at this point, if the models are successful or not?
+And as stated earlier, the latest delivery model is only one small aspect that dictates the strength of the foundation for a project.

-It’s important also to understand the level of sophistication needed for cost control and suppression.
+Understanding the level of sophistication required for cost control and suppression

 Another example that is quite common is suppression of design fee.
-With structural engineering, it’s important to ask at what point have you driven the fee for design down so far that the most efficient method of design is to make more conservative assumptions and calculations.
-That in turn can trigger higher structural steel and foundation costs.
+So in the case of structural engineering, at what point have you driven the fee for design down so far that the most efficient method of design is to make more conservative assumptions and calculations (that can be done with less study and analysis and conserving fee), resulting in higher structural steel and foundation costs ultimately for the owner.
+This can also happen.

 Self-reflection is a good way to make sure your objectives are met and your investments are being deployed wisely.
 Additionally, deal with an error in context and keep the project foundation strong throughout the resolution of the error.
 If you feel the standard of care drops below the acceptable level, discuss the situation first as a global look at all project events and actions.
 Put yourself in the other person’s shoes often as the project progresses.